chauff/cse1500-web-transcripts/README.md

 ### Required

-[Node.js](https://nodejs.org/en/), version 8.12 or higher (i.e. the latest stable one).
+The latest stable version of [Node.js](https://nodejs.org/en/).
 If you are a Windows user, you may want to use the virtual machine from the Q1 2018/19 Computer Organisation course and install Node.js yourself; the `student` password is `pwd` and the `root` password (for installing new software etc.) is `cse&(]]` (yes! those are not typos, this is the password).
 If you follow this course as a non-first year student, [check out this information page on the virtual machine](https://github.com/chauff/Web-Teaching/blob/master/virtual-machine-initialization.md).

 Two modern web browsers such as Chrome, Firefox, Edge, etc. to test your project code across browser implementations.